 Learn how to drive, you f***ing a******!

-You see, out on the roads, we act like we are getting hit by an apocalypse level storm any time we see a few drops of rain on our windshields.
+You see, out on the roads, Arizonans act like we are getting hit by an apocalypse level storm any time we see a few drops of rain on our windshields.
 In our defense, we hardly get any rain here in Phoenix, barely 36 days out of the year, which results in a measly annual average of 8 inches (20 cm).
 During the lengthy arid downtime, your basic Arizonan totally forgets how to drive in the wet stuff.
-They’re not purposefully driving like insane assholes when it rains (any other time, yeah, they are), they’re suffering amnesia and have forgotten how to do it.
+They’re not purposefully driving like insane assholes when it rains (any other time, yeah, they are), they’re suffering amnesia and have forgotten how to operate a vehicle in other than sunny weather.
 When the heavens open up, it’s a sudden crash course (no pun intended) in operating a motor vehicle during mildly adverse conditions, resulting in a lot of bad driving.
 Seriously, accidents everywhere — and that’s just with regular rain, never mind when a monsoon storm hits.
 You don’t even want to be out there when shit gets real.

 Read a sample chapter from Not Helping, a book I’m writing about addiction, imperfection, and family!